Siddi: Festivals

+Music

+In the nascent Baloch culture awareness in the 20th century, many individuals involved in this cultural and political revitalization were of African descent.
+Among them was Bilawal Belgium from Lyari, who gained national and international acclaim for his mastery of the banjo for Sindhi and Balochi music on Radio Pakistan and as a member of Pakistan's official music groups travelling to different countries.

+Assimilation

 Generally, the Siddi primarily associate and marry members of their own communities.
 It is rare for the Siddi to marry outside of their communities although in Pakistan a growing number of the Sheedi intermarry as a way to dilute their African lineage and reduce racial discrimination and prejudice.

 Siddi communities, although classified as a tribe by the Indian government, primarily live in agricultural communities where men are responsible for the farming and women are responsible for the home and children.
 Outside of their communities, men also tend to be employed as farm hands, drivers, manual laborers, and security guards.

-When it comes to dress, women and men dress in typical Indian fashion.
-Siddi women wear the garments predominant in their locale, which can be colorful saris accessorised with bindis.
-Men wear what is generally appropriate for men in their communities.

 As in other aspects of life, the Siddi have adopted the common dietary practices of the dominant society.
 An example of a staple meal would be a large portions of rice with dal and pickles.

+Sports

 Athletics has been an important part of the Siddi community and has been a means to uplift youth and a means of escape from poverty and discrimination.
+Football and boxing are the most popular sports, and some of the most notable boxers and footballers in Pakistan have emerged from the Sheedi community.